Reinforcement Learning for Test Case Prioritization: Validation

 \subsection{Experimental Setup and Configurations}

-We have implemented\footnote{\url{https://github.com/moji1/tp_rl}} three ranking models using state-of-the-art RL algorithms, as discussed in Section ~\ref{sec:traning}.
+\TR{R3.5}{There are three ranking models from information retrieval.
+Thus to make our study comprehensive, we implemented\footnote{\url{https://github.com/moji1/tp_rl}} the three ranking models using state-of-the-art RL algorithms, as discussed in Section ~\ref{sec:traning}.
 We have used the Gym library~\cite{Gymlibrary} to simulate the CI environment using execution logs and relied on the implementation of RL algorithms provided by the Stable Baselines (v2.10.0) \cite{stable-baselines}.
-For each dataset, we ran three types of experiments corresponding to the ranking models: pairwise, listwise, and pointwise.
-Pairwise and listwise involve seven experiments for each dataset, one per each RL technique that can support discrete action spaces (i.e., A2C, TRPO, PPO1-2, ACER, ACKTR, and DQN).
-Similarly, pointwise involve eight experiments for each dataset using RL techniques that support continuous action spaces (i.e., A2C, TRPO, PPO1-2, SAC, DDPG, ACKTR, and TD3).
-During the experiments, we observed that training using ACKTR with listwise ranking is extremely slow (more than 12 hours for a cycle), which makes it inappropriate for this work.
+For each dataset, we ran three experiments corresponding to the three ranking models: pairwise, listwise, and pointwise.
+As discussed in Section~\ref{sec:traning}, the applicability of RL algorithms is limited by the type of their action space.
+Thus, pairwise and listwise models involve seven experiments for each dataset, one per each RL technique that can support discrete action spaces (i.e., A2C, TRPO, PPO1-2, ACER, ACKTR, and DQN).
+Similarly, pointwise involve eight experiments for each dataset using RL techniques that support continuous action spaces (i.e., A2C, TRPO, PPO1-2, SAC, DDPG, ACKTR, and TD3).} During the experiments, we observed that training using ACKTR with listwise ranking is extremely slow (more than 12 hours for a cycle), which makes it inappropriate for this work.
 Thus we dropped experiments using ACKTR and listwise ranking.
 The total number of experiments is therefore 168, during each of which an agent is trained for each cycle, and then tested on the subsequent cycles.
 Overall, this resulted into 308,448 (number of all cycles * 168 experiments) RL agent training and evaluation instances.
 The process of agent training and evaluation is incremental as it is started by training an agent by replaying the execution logs of the first cycle, followed by the evaluation of the trained agent on the second cycle, which is then followed by replaying logs of the second cycle to improve the agent, and so on.

 To ensure that enough training takes place, we used the minimum of $200* n*log_2(n)$ (corresponding to 200 episodes for each pairwise training instance) and one million steps for each training instance (training for each cycle), where $n$ refers to the number of test cases of the cycle.
 We stop when we either reach the set budget of steps per training instance or when the episode reward (sum of rewards across the steps of an episode) cannot be improved for more than 100 consecutive episodes (i.e., when the agent reaches plateau).
 The number of steps above is set based on the worst-case scenario, i.e., the pairwise training, in which an episode of training requires $n*log_2(n)$ steps.
 Often, RL algorithms come with a set of parameters that can be tuned.
 However, we use default parameters for all the experiments and leave parameter optimization to future experiments.
 Each experiment was run once using the HPC facilities of the University of Luxembourg~\cite{VBCG_HPCS14} with the same configuration of 3 CPU cores, and 20 GiB memory.
 During the experiments, the rank of each test, along with the required time for training and evaluation, were recorded to answer the RQs.
 Note that, even though each of the experiments is run once due to the massive computation time (more than 46 days with three CPU cores, and 20 GiB memory) required by all the experiments, our analysis is based on many cycles (see Table~\ref{tab:subjects}) and 308K training and evaluation instances, which allows us to account for randomness in RL algorithms and draw safe conclusions.